ccmbioinfo/stager/docs/oidc.md

 ```

-To fit with our currently auth protocol, enhance security, and ensure good record keeping, a Stager user should be created with the subscriber id of the new client.
-The client can then perform actions on endpoints decorated with the `require_login_or_token_with_role` function, as long as the client has the appropirate role.
+In order to fit with our current auth protocol, enhance security, and ensure good record keeping, a Stager user should be created with the subscriber id of the new client.
+The client can then perform actions on endpoints decorated with the `require_login_or_token_with_role` function, as long as the client has the appropriate role.

 **Note** that this is definitely still a work in progress.
 To explore: